fushiseki/soundpost-tool/README.md

 # 4chan Soundpost Tool

-A simple GUI tool for creating and extracting 4chan-style soundposts.
+A simple GUI tool for creating and extracting 4chan-style soundposts with configurable limits and safer defaults.

 ## Features

-- Extracts and uploads audio to catbox.moe
+- Extracts and uploads audio to catbox.moe with validation
-- Injects sound from catbox.moe into silent video files
+- Injects sound from catbox.moe into video files or still images
+- Lets you pick the output container (MP4 or WebM) and a custom size cap
+- Uses temporary working directories instead of polluting the repo folder
+- Status log keeps a running record of each step for easier troubleshooting
-- Fully dark mode GUI, mnyes
+- Fully dark mode GUI, simple and cross-platform
-- Simple and cross-platform

 ## Requirements